Normalizing Flows for Probabilistic Modeling and Inference: Constructing Flows Part I: Finite Compositions

 Implementing a flow often amounts to composing as many transformations as computation and memory will allow.
 For instance, \citet{kingma2018glow}'s Glow architecture employs as many as $320$ sub-transformations distributed across $40$ GPUs to achieve state-of-the-art image generation.
 Working with such deep flows introduces additional challenges of a practical nature.
 In this section, we summarize two techniques that, respectively, stabilize the optimization and ease the computational demands of deep flows.

-\paragraph{Normalization} Like with deep neural networks, normalizing the intermediate representations $\rvz_{k}$ is crucial for maintaining stable gradients throughout the flow. \textit{Batch normalization} or \textit{batch norm} \citep{ioffe2015batch} has been widely demonstrated to be effective in stabilizing and improving neural-network training, thus making it attractive for use in deep flows as well.
-Fortunately, batch norm is essentially a composition of two affine transformations.
+\paragraph{Normalization} Like with deep neural networks trained with gradient-based methods, normalizing the intermediate representations $\rvz_{k}$ is crucial for maintaining stable gradients throughout the flow. \textit{Batch normalization} or \textit{batch norm} \citep{ioffe2015batch} has been widely demonstrated to be effective in stabilizing and improving neural-network training, thus making it attractive for use in deep flows as well.
+Viewing the batch statistics as fixed, batch norm is essentially a composition of two affine transformations.
 The first has scale and translation parameters set by the batch statistics, and the second has free parameters $\valpha$ (scale) and $\vbeta$ (translation): Moreover, batch norm has an easy-to-compute Jacobian determinant due to it acting elementwise (and thus having a diagonal Jacobian):

 In consequence, batch norm can be inserted between consecutive sub-transformations and treated simply as another member of the composition: $ T_{k} \circ \mathrm{BN} \circ T_{k-1} $.